May 11, 2026

 At Injury LawStars, we represent injured workers across Florida.
 This guide covers how Florida’s workers’ comp system works, what benefits you are entitled to, how to file a claim, why claims get denied, when you can sue outside the workers’ comp system, and how an attorney can make a real difference in your case.

-How Florida Workers’ Compensation Works
+How Does Florida Workers’ Compensation Work?

 Florida’s workers’ compensation system is a no-fault insurance program that provides medical treatment and wage replacement benefits to employees who suffer work-related injuries or illnesses.
 Under Florida Statutes Chapter 440, most employers with four or more employees are required to carry workers’ compensation insurance.
 Construction employers must carry coverage for any number of employees.